wemgl/dalia/README.md

 music='cd /Users/johnappleseed/Music'
 ```

+## Customization
-Dalia expects the configuration file to be stored at `~/.dalia/config` but the location of the
+Dalia expects to find the configuration file at `~/.dalia/config` but the location of the
 configuration file can be changed by setting the `DALIA_CONFIG_PATH` environment variable.